 Waiting List.
 Some applicants will be notified that they have been placed on a waiting list and will receive a final decision during the period of mid-May to mid-June.
-If placed on the waiting list, you should make plans to attend another institution because we cannot predict how many applicants will gain admission from the waiting list in a given year.
+Applicants who are placed on the waiting list should make plans to attend another institution as the number of applicants who will gain admission from the waiting list in a given year is unpredictable.
 Students admitted from the waiting list have two weeks to submit a \$500 advance payment, confirming their intention to enroll in the first-year class.